kccqzy/QCL/README.md

 ```
 # The omega combinator.
 In lambda calculus, the omega combinator diverges (infinite
 # loop).
 But in this language, every abstract tuple evaluation must be explicit.
-# Therefore, an infinite loop is impossible: it would take an infinitely long program!
+# Therefore, by placing the eval at the right place, it is possible to see each
+# stage of applying the omega combinator.
 {
   omega = abstract {
     abstract x,
-    ret = x { x = x }
+    ret = x { x = x } # This program would loop if the eval keyword is here.
   },
 } {
   omega { x = omega },